As a web designer and developer of many years, I am always keen to test out new WordPress plugins that can help me build awesome websites, faster.

 Let's see if that is true, and what the difference is between Elementor and Elementor Pro!

-The first and simplest thing to do is a quick and easy table comparison of most of the elements in Elementor and Pro.
+Below is an easy table comparison of most of the elements & features in Elementor and Pro.

 I have not covered absolutely everything, but this is 98% of it.
 It gets boring to just list and list and list these items.
 You will quickly get the point.